timothyfraser/social_infra_distance/README.md

 - [`03_figure_A3.R`](https://github.com/timothyfraser/social_infra_distance/blob/main/03_figure_A3.R): replication code for paper Figure A3.
 - [`03_figure_A4.R`](https://github.com/timothyfraser/social_infra_distance/blob/main/03_figure_A4.R): replication code for paper Figure A4.

+## Folders

+Data used/generated for this study are stored in the following folders:

+- `/raw_data`: folder for containing all raw data.
+- `/viz`: folder for containing all visuals.
+- `/count`: folder for containing spatial counts.
+(Old)
+- `/dist`: folder for containing spatial distances.
+(Old)

 ## Relevant Links
 - See our manuscript at: LINK TBD
 - See our supplementary information appendix at https://doi.org/10.1016/j.landurbplan.2023.104922.